Due to rise in water pollution and lowering level of groundwater, it is hard to get safe drinking water from open source.

 Now, it’s time to wait for the filtrate in the dish to dry completely.
 Once that happens, you can measure the weight of the dish with the dry filtrate once again.
 Note the result as “B”, which is the total weight of the dish and the filtrate.

 It’s time for some math.
-To find the weight of the TDS alone, subtract A from B. Calculate the TDS level by using the formula –
+To find the level of TDS in water alone, subtract A from B. Calculate the TDS level of water by using the formula –

 2. Using Digital TDS Meter

-The digital TDS meter is a reliable device for measuring the TDS level in the water.
+The digital TDS meter is a reliable device to measure TDS levels in the water.
 And, if you live in India, then you can easily find digital TDS meters on any leading online store.

 Once you get hold of it, all you need to do is to turn on the TDS meter.
 You’ll find the ON/OFF switch on the panel.
 Now, dip the meter into the water; and, check if the water has reached the maximum immersion level, which is 2″.
 Then, stir the device gently and burst all the tiny air bubbles.